 Music is nice Saturday evening after the program, but the host group is responsible for keeping the peace late at night.
 Any loud activity should be curtailed by 1 AM at the latest.

-Vendors must to pay the registration fee for the field meet.
+Vendors MUST pay the registration fee for the field meet.
 However, they should not be required to pay a set-up fee.

 Many vendors are happy to provide a door-prize if they are treated well.